Ariadna Mikeshina: Personal life

-Ariadna Mikeshina was married at least five times.
+Mikeshina was married at least five times.
 Her first husband was journalist Michel Roumanoff, who served in the Russian Provisional Government.
 She moved to Tokyo with Roumanoff when he was a diplomat at the Russian mission there; the couple moved to California when the Kerensky government fell.
 Her mother, brother and sister became refugees in Constantinople by 1921, when she divorced Roumanoff and went to join them.
 She returned to the United States with them in 1923, using the surname "Mikeshina".
 Her fourth husband was cellist Lev Ter-Oganov and her fifth husband was trombonist Vincent O. Clarke; the Clarkes married in 1952 and divorced in 1958.

 After her death in 1982, at age 81, a collection of her musical manuscripts was donated to the Russian State Archive of Literature and Art.
 Other papers of hers are in the Elena Mogilat Papers at Columbia University, and in the Yeichi Nimura and Lisan Kay Nimura papers at the New York Public Library.

 She is buried at the Russian Orthodox Convent Novo-Diveevo in Nanuet, New York.